snehil66/snehil66/README.md

 ## Hi <𝚌𝚘𝚍𝚎𝚛𝚜/>! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">, I'm <a href="https://linkedin.com/in/snehil66">Snehil Gupta</a>

-I'm a passionate Data Analytics/BI Development with a love for exploring and understanding the core concepts behind different popular technological fields.
+I am a passionate Data Analyst and BI Developer professional with a love for exploring and understanding the core concepts behind various popular technological fields.
 With a firm belief in the power of new beginnings, I approach each day as an opportunity to learn and grow.

 ## About Me ✍